Road (Highways Safety) related deaths

 Road Safety Management Staffordshire Co…

-Concerns summary A busy road intersecting a well-used pedestrian track lacks adequate warnings for both drivers and pedestrians, and there are no measures to prevent pedestrians walking into traffic or to allow safe crossing.
+Concerns summary (AI summary) A busy road intersecting a well-used pedestrian track lacks adequate warnings for both drivers and pedestrians, and there are no measures to prevent pedestrians walking into traffic or to allow safe crossing.

 Barry Howard